January Daily Dip

 A team of swimmers and dippers based in North Yorkshire, West Yorkshire and the Lake District are having a daily dip in January to raise money for the homeless charity Crisis.

-The fundraising group, which formed six years ago with two members, has grown to 25 swimmers, all having a daily dip throughout January to help tackle homelessness in the UK.
+The fundraising group, which formed 7 years ago with two members, has grown to 20 swimmers, all having a daily dip throughout January to help tackle homelessness in the UK.
+Since forming, the group has raised over £157,000 for Crisis.

 The group’s fundraising page is open for donations.
 If you’d like to take part in a swim challenge for Crisis, the charity is hosting a range of Icebreaker events across the UK.
 You can even create your own Icebreaker challenge at home.